TedHartMS/OrleansV2.Fork.Indexing/readme.md

     }
 ```

 The grain interface for the player should implement the `IIndexableGrain<PlayerProperties>` interface.
 This is a marker interface that declares the IPlayerGrain as an indexed grain interface where its indexed properties are defined in the PlayerProperties class.
+As with all grain methods, getting and setting property values is done via Task-returning methods.

 ```c#
     public interface IPlayerGrain : IGrainWithIntegerKey, IIndexableGrain<PlayerProperties>